haroldcampbell/mac-os-x-tools/README.md

-# mac-os-x-tools
+# Mac OS X Tools
 A repository of Mac OS X tools
 -

-ip: Displays the ip-address on en0.
+ip: Displays the ip-address of the machine as described by en0.